lolamarket/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ## Other information or known dependencies
 Include this section if any other information or known dependencies are important to this PR.
--->
+Eg.: Breaking changes -->